Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Reference Solutions

 \subsection{Extension to a general PC method}

 Till now we have just considered normalised Hermite polynomials for the chaos expansion.
 We can however generalise our PC method to further classical orthogonal polynomials.
-We present the calculations of our test cases in the general setting of classical orthogonal polynomials, before we focus on the Jacobi polynomials as an additional example.
+We present the calculations of our test cases in the general setting of classical orthogonal polynomials, before we focus on the Jacobi and Laguerre polynomials as additional examples.

-For a general PC method using some other basis of orthogonal polynomials $\set{ \phi_i^{(\omega)} }$ with corresponding weight function $\omega$, the coefficients of the complete gPC expansion are still given by
+For a general PC method using some other basis of orthogonal polynomials $\set{ \phi_i^{(\rho)} }$ with corresponding weight function $\rho$, the coefficients of the complete gPC expansion are still given by

 for the stochastic Riemann problem with an initial shock and by